 New Zealanders are advised to be security conscious at all times.
-We advise extra vigilance during public and religious holidays, including over Ramadan and Pesach (Passover), as well as in crowded or landmark places and when using public transport, such as buses and light rail, in Jerusalem and Tel Aviv.
+We advise extra vigilance during public and religious holidays, including over Ramadan and Pesach (Passover), as well as in crowded or landmark places and when using public transport, such as the light rail, in Jerusalem and Tel Aviv.
 We advise against using public buses in the West Bank and Israel.
-Possible terrorist targets include (but are not limited to) hotels, bars, restaurants, markets, shopping areas, schools, places of worship, tourist sites, transport infrastructure, security checkpoints and areas where security forces are present.
+Possible terrorist targets include (but are not limited to) hotels, bars, restaurants, markets, shopping areas, schools, places of worship or religious significance, tourist sites, transport infrastructure, security checkpoints and areas where security forces are present.

-Increases in tension, hostilities or violence may be accompanied by indiscriminate rocket fire into Israel and Gaza.
+Increases in tension, hostilities or violence may be accompanied by rocket and other artillery fire into Israel and Gaza.
 Rocket fire has targeted Israel from Gaza, Lebanon, Egypt and Syria.
 While most rocket fire from Gaza falls in unpopulated areas, rockets have previously reached Jerusalem, Tel Aviv and Hadera.
 Rockets from Lebanon, Egypt and Syria have also landed in northern Israel, Eilat and the Israeli-occupied Golan Heights.
 Rocket fire has targeted Gaza from Israel.

-There are ongoing tensions and at times incidents of violence throughout Israel and the occupied Palestinian territories.
+There is a high threat of civil unrest in Israel and the Occupied Palestinian Territories, the security situation is unpredictable and could deteriorate without warning.
+Throughout the region there have been numerous violent clashes between protesters, settlers and security forces, which have involved stabbings, shootings, arson and vehicle ramming.
 Unrest may occur in areas frequented by tourists, particularly in the Old City and East Jerusalem.
 Violent clashes have occurred previously around the Haram al-Sharif/Temple Mount site.

-New Zealanders are advised to avoid all political gatherings, protests and demonstrations throughout Israel and the occupied Palestinian territories as they have the potential to lead to violence.
+New Zealanders are advised to avoid all political gatherings, protests and demonstrations throughout Israel and the Occupied Palestinian Territories as they have the potential to lead to violence.
 If you find yourself in an area affected by demonstrations, violence or military activity, you should find a safe location, remain indoors and heed any local advice.
 Monitor local news reports and follow the instructions of local authorities.

 Areas of military activity should be avoided at all times and we recommend you adhere to any restrictions and instructions issued by the local authorities, such as curfews and travel restrictions, which may be imposed at times of unrest in Israel, Gaza and the West Bank.